 A recurrent disabling withdrawal symptom described in the literature and online by patients is a sensory symptom of electric shock sensations and electric like waves.
-These specific serotonin-related symptoms include diarrhea, flu-
+These specific serotonin-related symptoms include diarrhea, flulike symptoms, dizziness, myoclonus, electric shock sensations, and premature ejaculation. , major complications of withdrawal may occur, such as seizures, suicide and psychoses , and, in cases of barbiturate or alcohol abuse and death.
+[4]

-Withdrawal : withdrawal is the combination of physical and mental effects that a person experiences after they stop use or to take or reduce intake of substance such as narcotic drugs, antipsychotic drugs, and alcohol.
+Withdrawal: withdrawal is the combination of physical and mental effects that a person experiences after they stop use or to take or reduce intake of substance such as narcotic drugs, antipsychotic drugs, and alcohol.